Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 - The driver gave assistance to the injured person that was ‘reasonable’ within the meaning of the Florida statute.

 A hit and run charge does not always result in a conviction, even without a viable defense in the State of Florida.
 However, a hit-and-run accident lawyer from The Law Place will be able to make all the difference in your case.
+A skilled defense attorney may also be able to negotiate for reduced charges or alternative sentencing options to minimize the legal penalties and impact on your record.

 If you contact a hit-and-run accident lawyer from our law firm now, we will make quick contact with the prosecutor in order to negotiate a lenient resolution to your case that will help you to avoid a permeant criminal record and avoid spending time in jail.